3D Anaglyph of the Shroud

-In September of this year (2013), the Institut Catholique de Paris decided to put on sell a collection of a dozen rare photos of the Shroud derived from the 1931 Enrie's photographic plates.
+In September of this year (2013), the Institut Catholique de Paris (Catholic University of Paris) decided to put on sell a collection of a dozen rare photos of the Shroud derived from the 1931 Enrie's photographic plates.
 The auction was planned by the Ader Nordman auction house on November 17 (see the Art Newspaper article) .

-The collection was donated by Paul Vignon (deceased in 1943) who used them for conferences and presentations.
-Paul Vignon was a biologist and a Shroud pioneer researcher.
+The collection was donated by Paul Vignon (deceased in 1943) who used it for conferences and presentations.
+Paul Vignon was a biologist and a pioneer in Shroud research.
 He wrote several books about the Shroud and experimented on at least one theory of formation of the image on the Shroud (see a short Biography of Paul Vignon by Paul de Gail).

 But the sale never took place!

-The collection was also planned to be shown to prospective buyers at the Institut Catholique, but that also never took place.
+The collection was also planned to be shown to prospective buyers at the Institut Catholique de Paris, but that also never took place.

 According to a representative of Ader Nordman, the Institut Catholique retracted its sale and no reason was given.

 What did happen?
-We can only speculate: did a buyer came forward before the auction and made a generous offer to acquire the entire collection?, did the Institut Catholique realized that the time was not riped to sell that collection?, or something else?
-So far, there is not enough information to figure it out.
+We can only speculate: did a buyer come forward before the auction and made a generous offer to acquire the entire collection?; did the Institut Catholique realize that the time was not ripe to sell that collection?; or something else?

-Acknowledgment: thank you to a family member to have taken the time to visit the Institut Catholique and the Ader Nordman auction house in Paris to get the information presented in this article.
+Acknowledgment: I am grateful to a family member who visited the Institut Catholique and the Ader Nordman auction house in Paris to get the information presented in this article.